quincycheng/katacoda-scenarios/conjur-k8s-secretless/insecure-2.md

 Let's verify the URL, it should be an IP & port combination `echo $URL`{{execute}}

-If it said `none` or something else, please wait for 10 seconds and try the first command to get the endpoint again
+If it said `<none>` or empty, please wait for 10 seconds and try the first command to get the endpoint again

 ## Test the app